Communist Party of Australia (1971): Ideology and policies

+The most recent CPA Political Resolution, passed at the party's 15th congress in 2026 supports a planned economy, land rights and self-determination for Aboriginal Australians, state-built public housing, a strong and politically independent labour movement, a just transition away from fossil fuels and an end to 'green imperialism', free, universal and secular education among other policies.
+The party emphasises grassroots community organising and solidarity with community organisations.
+It states that parliamentary and electoral activity are important only when combined with mass struggle, and that socialism cannot be achieved through elections and gradual reform alone.

+On foreign policy, the resolution describes Australia as a 'middle imperialist power' and opposes military installations from the United States of America on Australian soil and the AUKUS agreement.
+The party advocates a strong and independent Palestinian state with the right to form a defence force, calls for an end to the Gaza genocide and advocates for equal rights across all of historical Palestine and opposes Israeli apartheid.

 Elections

 Michael Perth contested the seat of Port Adelaide in the 1998 and in the 2001 federal elections, but polled less than 1% of the vote in both cases.
 Bob Briton contested the SA state seat of Lee in 2010 and polled 2.9% of the votes.

 At the 2010 federal election the party endorsed a candidate for the House of Representatives seat of Sydney as part of the Communist Alliance.
 The party received 0.83% or 656 of the 79,377 votes cast.
 It also endorsed two candidates for the Senate in New South Wales, receiving 0.17% or 7,000 of the 4.3 million votes cast.
 The Australian Electoral Commission deregistered Communist Alliance successor name The Communists on 22 May 2012 due to the party failing to prove it had 500 members.

 The Communist Party of Australia received its first electoral win with the election of Tony Oldfield in local government elections on 8 September 2012 to Auburn City Council, New South Wales.

 The Communist Party of Australia planned to run candidates in the 2016 federal election, but their registration was rejected by the Australian Electoral Commission.
 In 2017 the party attempted to register under the name "The Communists", but they were again rejected due to the party failing to prove it had at least 500 members.